excellarateinc/voyage-api-java/readme_docs/SECURITY.md

-### Authentication: User Credentials
+### Authentication: Spring Security
+[Spring Security](https://projects.spring.io/spring-security/) is the foundational security framework implemented within the Voyage API.
+Since Voyage API utilizes [Spring Boot](https://projects.spring.io/spring-boot/) to bootstrap the app, the [Spring Security Spring Boot](https://projects.spring.io/spring-boot/) module was added to the project to provide base level Spring Security features.

-Even though the default authentication method is OAuth2, Spring Security does support other authentication methods such as Basic Auth and Forms Login.
-In fact, Spring Security can support any authentication pattern required.
+Even though the default authentication method is OAuth2, Spring Security does support other authentication methods such as direct user Basic Auth and Forms Login.
+In fact, Spring Security can support any authentication pattern required through add-on or custom extensions.

-To support a stock Spring Security implementation, visit the main [Spring Security project](https://projects.spring.io/spring-security/) for an overview of the standard configurations for supported authentication.
+To support an alternative Spring Security configuration, visit the main [Spring Security project](https://projects.spring.io/spring-security/) for an overview of the standard configurations for supported authentication.
 Once familiar with how Spring Security works, particularly for [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-security.html) projects, then there are two configuration files that must be modified: OAuth2Config.groovy, WebSecurityConfig.groovy. `OAuth2Config.groovy` simply needs to be removed if OAuth2 is no longer supported (along with supporting OAuth2 classes and config). `WebSecurityConfig.groovy` is where the base Spring Security configuration is located and simply needs to be updated to support the features desired.

-All of these changes can be made very quickly for someone familiar with Spring and Spring Security.
+> NOTE: Be sure to read the Spring Security documentation clearly before attempting to make any changes to the security configuration.
+An uninformed security configuration change might expose the app to the public in unexpected ways and jeapordize the security of the data that the app represents.

 :arrow_up: [Back to Top](#table-of-contents)